 A new services agreement is planned between Tasman District Council and Nelson City Council, for the supply of water to Nelson City ratepayers in the area of Champion Road, Garin College and the Wakatu Industrial Estate.
 Tasman District Council currently supplies water to these users, but under individual supply arrangements.
-The new services agreement is subject to the outcome of consultation by both Councils.
-The proposed agreement is for the supply of water to Nelson City Council, rather than to individual residents and businesses.
-If the proposed agreement proceeds, Nelson City Council will be responsible for the supply of water directly to its ratepayers who are currently supplied by Tasman District Council.
+The individual supply agreements are likely to continue until a new agreement can be negotiated between the two Councils.
+Further consultation on this may be needed.
+The proposed agreement is for Council to supply water to Nelson City Council, rather than to individual residents and businesses.
+If this approach proceeds, Nelson City Council will be responsible for the supply of water directly to its ratepayers who are currently supplied by Tasman District Council.
 The cost of the water supply from Tasman District Council to Nelson City Council is proposed to be the same as to rating units with a metered connection in Richmond.

-If the new services agreement does not proceed then the charges for water supplied by the Council to rating units in Nelson City (per cubic metre supplied) will be \$1.73 for 2012/2013 (2011/2012 \$1.73).
-In addition, these properties are charged a fixed daily amount of 59.67 cents per day for 2012/2013 (2011/2012 59.67 cents per day.)
+In the meantime, the charges for water supplied by the Council to rating units in Nelson City (per cubic metre supplied) will be \$1.87 for 2012/2013 (2011/2012 \$1.73).
+In addition, these properties are charged a fixed daily amount of 61.81 cents per day for 2012/2013 (2011/2012 59.67 cents per day.)